 Carruthers led the team that invented that camera.
 They surmounted all challenges of instrumentation and design to create a 50-pound, gold-plated apparatus that recorded radiation from the upper half of the UV spectrum.
 The Apollo 16 crew deployed Carruthers’ camera on the moon’s surface at various points of view and returned with almost 200 UV “photos,” including views of newly discovered stars and nebulae.
 The camera itself had to be left behind, but a second version of it was used aboard the final Skylab flight (1973) to study the comet Kohoutek.

 Carruthers’ far-ultraviolet spectrograph also provided new views of the Earth, specifically of the ionosphere, the stratum of our atmosphere approximately 50 to 400 miles above the surface.
 Carruthers’ work also focused on UV imaging of the Earth’s polar auroras and of airglow – a faint photochemical luminescence found in the upper atmosphere.

 In 1987, Carruthers was named Black Engineer of the Year.
 In 1997, he joined the Independent Scientific Review that advises the Hubble Space Telescope Project.
-In addition to working at NRL and collaborating with NASA, Carruthers actively promotes science and technology among young people, especially Black Americans.
-More recently, Carruthers was awarded the 2012 National Medal of Technology and Innovation by President Obama at the White House.
+In addition to working at NRL and collaborating with NASA, Carruthers actively promoted science and technology among young people, especially Black Americans.
+Carruthers was awarded the 2012 National Medal of Technology and Innovation by President Obama at the White House.

-George Carruthers continues to be a driving force in astrophysics research and science education for many years.
+George Carruthers continued to be a driving force in astrophysics research and science education for many years.
 He sadly passed away in December of 2020 at the age of 81.